base-cms/body-import-parser/README.md

 # Body Import Parser
+Cleans/extracts elements from content bodies.
+For use with content imports.

 ## Installation
 **Note:** _This repository requires **Docker Engine 18.06.0** or greater as Compose file format 3.7 is used._ All commands are assumed to be ran from the project root.